 What takes place in my mind after losing, or getting rejected is that feeling that I’m not good enough.
-The setback just affirms that belief, “see, here’s the proof.”
+That’s when mental helplessness starts to kick in.

 Gym owner and coach, Tyler Miller, of Force Barbell knows when someone isn’t going to make a certain lift, because their approach to the lift is different.
-Feeling helpless is learned, so is mental toughness.
+Feeling helpless is learned, but so is mental toughness.

 How many roads must a man walk down, before you call him a man? – Bob Dylan